Wildlife and Sport Fish Restoration Staff

 Ron Essig, Fish & Wildlife Program Chief Phone: 413-253-8504 Ron_Essig@fws.gov

 Ron manages grant programs involving fish and wildlife research and surveys, fish and wildlife population management, fish and wildlife diversity, endangered species, hunter education and some technical guidance.
-This includes work funded by the Sport Fish Restoration Program, Wildlife Restoration Program, Wildlife Conservation and Restoration Program, State Wildlife Grants Program and Endangered Species Program.
+This includes work funded by the Sport Fish Restoration Program, the Wildlife Restoration Program, the State Wildlife Grants Program and the Endangered Species Program.
 He has direct responsibility for all marine fisheries and some anadromous fisheries research and survey SFR and SWG grants.
-Ron serves on the national Operations and Coordination Team for Wildlife TRACS, and is a member of the Northeast Fisheries Administrators’ Association.
-Ron will be president of the American Fisheries Society in 2015-2016.
+Ron serves on the national Wildlife TRACS Working Group and is a member of the Northeast Fisheries Administrators’ Association.
+Ron is President-Elect of the American Fisheries Society and will be President in 2015-2016.

 Dee Blanton, Fish & Wildlife Biologist Phone: 413-253-8513 Dee_Blanton@fws.gov

 Dee is the lead grant specialist for the State Wildlife Grants Program (SWG) working with the Fish and Wildlife Program Chief to assign grants to WSFR specialists with the appropriate expertise.
+She is also working closely with state Wildlife Action Plan coordinators, and serves as staff support to the Regional Review Team during the review and approval process.
 Dee also has direct responsibility for hunter education grants, shooting range grants, outreach grants, SWG planning grants, and the Regional Conservation Needs grants.
 Dee is a member of the Northeast Wildlife Administrators’ Association and the Northeast Wildlife Diversity Technical Committee.

-Alison administers grants for Section 6 endangered species recovery, fish and wildlife technical guidance, and White-nose Syndrome grants to States.
-She also administers many research and survey grants dealing with wildlife diversity under the Wildlife Restoration, SWG programs, and Tribal Wildlife Grants.
-Alison is a member of the Northeast Wildlife Diversity Technical Committee.
+Alison administers grants for Section 6 endangered species recovery and White-nose Syndrome grants to States.
+She also administers many research and survey grants dealing with wildlife diversity under the Wildlife Restoration and SWG programs.
+Alison also works for Ecological Services Division as the recovery coordinator for the bog turtle.
+She is a member of the Northeast Wildlife Diversity Technical Committee.

 Tom Decker, Wildlife Biologist Phone: 413-253-8502 Thomas_Decker@fws.gov